Copa America 2021: Why were Argentina and Colombia stripped of hosting duty & will it be cancelled? | Goal.com

 Where will Copa America 2021 take place?

-It is not clear where Copa America 2021 will take place following CONMEBOL's decision to strip Colombia and later Argentina of hosting duties.
+Brazil will now host Copa America 2021 following CONMEBOL's decision to strip Colombia and later Argentina of hosting duties.

 The competition was initially set to be held across nine venues in nine cities in Colombia and Argentina.

-Chile has been touted as a potential alternative host country and seems the most likely destination if the tournament is not delayed.

-The United States has also been suggested as a possible venue, but it remains to be seen what CONMEBOL will decide.
+Chile was touted as a potential alternative host country and seems the most likely destination if the tournament is not delayed.
+The United States was also suggested as a possible venue.

 This summer's Copa America tournament will only see 10 CONMEBOL nations competing against one another, as guest nations Australia and Qatar withdrew.
 The sides are split into two groups of five, with the top four qualifying for the quarter-final stage.